Code Quality and Clean Code Principles

 The social dimension runs through everything.
 Quality practices that one engineer pushes through review get reverted by the next rotation unless they live in tooling.
 The recurring theme is moving quality out of opinion and into configuration that fails the build — so the standard outlives whoever set it.

-Code Metrics and Configuration: Beyond the Numbers Game
+Code Metrics: Beyond the Numbers Game

-Code Metrics and Configuration: Beyond the Numbers Game
+Code Metrics: Beyond the Numbers Game

 Code metrics have become a standard feature in modern development environments, yet their implementation and interpretation often leave much to be desired.
 While Visual Studio and .NET provide comprehensive code metrics analysis, the way these metrics are configured, presented, and (more critically) acted upon reveals a fundamental disconnect between measurement and meaningful improvement.